aksh98md/EmbeddedSystemsF20/index.md

 #### Code algorithm for Raspberry Pi
 Pseudo code for the algorithm that runs in the Raspberry Pi 3:

     Use pygame to build a prediction window

     Intialize a window or screen for display

     Read the trained model

         Load a json file suing json.load()

         Load weights on the loaded model using a .h5 file, which contains multidimensional arrays of scientific data.

- CAmpture first image using USB camera
+    Capture first image using USB camera

     Adjust the threshold variable for binarization using openCV globa variable cv2.THRESH_BINARY

     If pixel intensity is greater than the set threshold, value set to 255, else set to 0 (black).

- in a loop:
+    In a loop:

         read frame of picture using the cap.read() method from openCV library

         display image using cv2.rectable() method, it takes in the image, start_point coordinate, end_point coordinate, color in form of a tuple, and thickness handle region on interest

             resize and change color to greyscale using cv2.resize() and cv2.cvtColor()

             make black and white for better predition

             In this binarization

                 if the grey scale value is greater than the set-threshold-value, we set the color to the maximun grey (white)

                 if the value is less than the set-threshold-value, we set colot to zero (black)

         resize resulting image

         predict using the model.predict() method

         sort for printing

 Explanation to some of the main functions used from openCV library are: